Horace de Vere Cole: Pranks

 According to legend, Cole once hosted a party at which the guests discovered that they all had the word "bottom" in their surnames.
 According to another story he bought tickets for particular seats at a theatrical performance he considered pretentious and distributed them to eight bald men whose heads, painted with a single letter, spelled out the word "B-O-L-L-O-C-K-S" (another source claims it was four men's heads making the word F-U-C-K), which was legible from the circle and boxes above.
-Another variation of the story is that the men's heads were bald, and when the light hit their heads, it would spell out F-U-C-K.

 With his mane of hair and bristling moustache, in the 1920s, Cole was sometimes mistaken for the Labour prime minister Ramsay MacDonald, causing dismay when Cole launched into a fierce public attack on Labour.
 His sister Annie married the future Prime Minister Neville Chamberlain, who was asked by Annie what he thought of Cole and later commented, "I was obliged to say what I did think, but fortunately it appeared that was her opinion too and she was not at all inclined to be proud of her brother's exploit...
 I think he must be a little mad."

-Cole has also been suspected of the Piltdown Man hoax.
+Cole has also been suspected of the Piltdown Man hoax, though a 2016 review established that Charles Dawson was responsible.

 Personal life

 In 1918, Cole fell in love with the eighteen-year-old Irish heiress Denise Lynch.
 Owing to the fortune she stood to inherit, she was a ward of the Irish Chancery and prevented from marrying until the age of 21.
 Lynch was eventually released from the wardship and married Cole on 30 September 1918 in Dublin.
-She subsequently gave birth to a daughter, Valerie,.
-Still, the marriage failed in 1928, and he went into voluntary exile in France after losing all his money in Canadian land speculation.
+She subsequently gave birth to a daughter, Valerie.
+The marriage ended in 1928, and he went into voluntary exile in France after losing all his money in Canadian land speculation.

 In 1931, he married a former scullery maid and waitress at the Veeraswamy Indian restaurant, Mabel Winifred Mary Wright (later Mavis Wheeler, 1908–1970), who in 1935 gave birth to a son, Tristan de Vere Cole, who was the natural son of the artist Augustus John.

-Cole died of a heart attack in Honfleur, France, the following year and was buried at West Woodhay.
+Cole died of a heart attack in Honfleur, France the following year and was buried at West Woodhay.

 Mabel later married the archaeologist Mortimer Wheeler, who afterwards divorced her on the grounds of her adultery with Lord Vivian.